opsone-ch/documentation/services/firewall.rst

 .. hint:: HTTP(S) nginx rules are numbered 040 so you must use a lower number for your rule to be processed before the default allow all from nginx-configuration

-.. warning:: Always use "dport"/"sport" instead of "port" to prevent TCP source port firewall attacks

 Outgoing proxy
 --------------